learnk8s/learnk8s.io/src/custom-authentication/content.md

 > Please replace `<K8S-EXTERNAL-IP>` with the external IP address of the `k8s` instance.

-Now, try to make a request to the cluster from your local machine:
+Now, try to make a request to the cluster from your local machine by using the downloaded kubeconfig file:

 ```terminal|command=1|title=bash
 kubectl --kubeconfig admin.conf get pods --all-namespaces